How Do 80-10-10 Loans Work?

 3 reasons to get an 80-10-10 mortgage

-Typically, borrowers who want to buy properties with values above conforming loan limits must take out jumbo loans, which usually require a 20% down payment — the 80-10-10 option helps them avoid that requirement and PMI at the same time.
+Typically, borrowers who want to buy properties with values above conforming loan limits must take out jumbo loans, which may require a 20% or 25% down payment to get the lowest rates.
+The 80-10-10 option helps borrowers stay below the conforming loan limit on their primary mortgage and avoid PMI at the same time.

 3 reasons you might choose not to get an 80-10-10 mortgage

-Alternatives to an 80-10-10 mortgage
+Alternatives to an 80-10-10 loan

 If you decide against an 80-10-10 loan but are still unable to save for a 20% down payment, you have options.

 First, you can simply pay mortgage insurance.
 Federal Housing Administration (FHA) loans let you put down as little as 3.5% but include a mortgage insurance premium that you’ll pay monthly until your mortgage is paid off.

 You can put as little as 3% down on some conventional mortgages, but you’ll pay PMI.
 But once you reach 20% equity, you can ask your lender to remove your PMI.
 Your lender automatically terminates PMI when you reach 22% equity.

 If you’re set on avoiding PMI, here are some other choices:

 - Buy a less expensive property.
 This can help make it affordable for you to make a large enough down payment to avoid PMI.